-The 2020 National Intercollegiate Athletic Games were originally scheduled to start on May 2 at National Kaohsiung University, but were postponed to October 31 due to the pandemic.
-During the competition, Tsinghua's athletes came through with flying colors.
+The 2020 National Intercollegiate

+Athletic Games were originally

+scheduled to start on May 2 at

+National Kaohsiung University, but

+were postponed to October 31

 - a.
 NTHU president Hocheng Hong (left) presenting Alumni Association president Tsai Jinbu (蔡進步) with an autographed basketball. - b.
 On December 10th NTHU's outstanding athletes in this year's National Intercollegiate Athletic Games were lauded at a special event held at the Tsinghua Hall of Fame.